-Nystatin.
 There is quite a bit of debate over whether or not prescription antifungals should be used to fight candida.
-I personally believe there is a time and a place for conventional medicine and I don’t mind taking antifungals in an attempt to reduce my debilitating symptoms.
-According to my physician and my research, Nystatin is a mild drug that does not get absorbed through the mucosal lining of the digestive tract, so it won’t directly impact other systems in the body.
+I personally believe there is a time and a place for conventional medicine and I don’t mind using antifungals to reduce debilitating symptoms.
+Nystatin, a common anti fungal used to treat candida, is a mild drug that does not get absorbed through the mucosal lining of the digestive tract and shouldn’t directly impact other systems in the body.

 The point of an anti-Candida diet is to eliminate foods that feed yeast (sugars, wine